 • Documentation and recommendations: The report includes clear descriptions of any visible damage or conducive conditions, plus next steps if further evaluation is needed.

-Note: Some home loans—including VA, FHA, and USDA loans—require a formal termite or Wood-Destroying Insect (WDI) inspection report for loan approval.
+Note: Some home loans require a formal termite or Wood-Destroying Insect (WDI) inspection report for loan approval (check with your lender about your specific situation).
 Having one completed early in the process can help prevent delays at closing.

 Why It’s Important in Texas

 Texas’s warm, humid climate provides ideal conditions for termite colonies year-round.
 Central Texas homes—especially those with wood framing or pier-and-beam foundations—are at higher risk for infestation and damage.
-Because termite activity can go unnoticed for years, regular inspections are one of the most effective ways to protect your home’s structure and value.
+The structural integrity of a home can be severely compromised by termite damage.
+Termites target the wooden elements that support the house and over time, this damage can weaken the structure, leading to costly repairs and even making the home unsafe.
+Because termite activity can go unnoticed for years, a termite inspection before purchase and then regular inspections are one of the most effective ways to protect your home’s structure and value.

-A termite inspection is a small step that can prevent big surprises—especially in a region where termites are part of the landscape.
+A termite inspection is a small step that can prevent big surprises, especially in Austin, Round Rock and surrounding Central Texas communities, a region where termites are part of the landscape.

 Previous